 But why should more businesses invest in circularity?

-Well, every year we create about 2.12 billion tonnes of waste, which is abetted by the fact that 99% of the stuff we buy each year is thrown out within 6 months.
+Every year we create about 2.12 billion tonnes of waste, which is abetted by the fact that 99% of the stuff we buy each year is thrown out within 6 months.
 In this year alone it is estimated we have already dumped over 10 million tonnes of plastic into the ocean.
 If more businesses adopted a circular business model then this absurd amount of waste could be reduced.
 And it is not just the environment that will benefit from a shift to circularity, people will too.
 By changing to a circular economy we could see a net gain of 18 million jobs worldwide, according to the ILO, and for every tonne of solid waste recycled, $101 in salaries could be gained rather than topping-up landfill.

 If more people supported circular businesses, then we could start to see our struggling planet in better shape.
 But enough with the doom and gloom.
 Who is doing circularity well?
 Which businesses can you support that embrace circular sustainable practices?
-Here are two great examples:
+Here are four great examples:

 - Founded: 2011